Back |

 Oat and chia seed pudding in a jar topped with fresh fruit.

 Meal prep for breakfast!
-Store this easy recipe in your favorite commute-friendly jars for a great grab-and-go morning meal.
+Make this easy recipe and portion into your favorite commute-friendly jars for a great, grab-and-go, morning meal.

 With a rich nutritional profile and culinary versatility, these tiny superfood seeds have stood the test of time.
-Try adding them to your repertoire and embrace the strength of chia in your culinary journey.
+Add chia recipes to your repertoire, and enjoy their many benefits.